 Industry and Technology Division

-Complete the courses in one of the following options: Machinist or Numerical Control Programmer.
-At least 50 percent of the courses required for the major must be completed at El Camino College.
+At least 50 percent of the major requirements for the Associate in Science degree must be completed at El Camino College.

 For Gainful Employment program information, please visit www.elcamino.edu/academics/indtech/constructiontech.